-Were you injured in an car accident in Charlotte caused by someone’s recklessness?
+Were you injured in a car accident in Charlotte caused by someone’s recklessness?
 The attorneys at DeMayo Law Offices will skillfully and aggressively pursue compensation on your behalf.
 We’ve successfully represented thousands of car accident victims, and when you work with us, you can feel confident that your case is in the best possible hands.

 The harm that a car wreck inflicts can be far-reaching and long-term, especially if there were severe injuries involved.
 When you’re the victim of a car accident, it’s not just your physical health that’s at risk.
-You may also suffer long-term emotional trauma and financial strain.
+You may also suffer long-term emotional trauma and financial losses.

 Whether you’re a resident or visitor, you need to know about some laws in North Carolina if you’re the victim of an car accident.

-Liability car insurance limits: All North Carolina drivers have a legal requirement to carry car insurance with a minimum of $30,000 in bodily injury and $25,000 in property damage.
+All North Carolina drivers have a legal requirement to carry car insurance with a minimum of $30,000 in bodily injury and $25,000 in property damage.

-Contributory negligence rule: This doctrine prohibits injured parties from collecting financial compensation from the liable party if they share any amount of fault for the crash.
+This doctrine prohibits injured parties from collecting financial compensation from the liable party if they share any amount of fault for the crash.

-Wrongful death claim: If a vehicle accident results in someone dying, the statute of limitations for filing a wrongful death lawsuit is two years.
+If a vehicle accident results in someone dying, the statute of limitations for filing a wrongful death lawsuit is two years.

 When another party is responsible for the car accident, you’re entitled to pursue compensation for damages from the other driver’s liability car insurance.
 There’s coverage listed for both bodily injury and property damage, and you’re allowed to request up to the limit listed on the policy.